 - Is the packaging assembly time being put to good use?

 - Can the kitting process be simplified?

-Shipping costs are ever present and efficient supply chains are especially helpful when shipping costs fluctuate.
+Packaging logistics and shipping costs are ever present and efficient supply chains are especially helpful when shipping costs fluctuate.
 It’s important to think:

 - Are there consolidation opportunities for raw materials?

 - Are both packaging and product being shipped before kitting?

 - How is the packed product being shipped to the distributor?